-We know it works.
-We know spanking can increase compliance in the moment.
+We know it can work to increase compliance in the moment.

-Parents who use physical punishment often discover that.
+Parents who use physical punishment often experience that result.
 Their child misbehaves, then they spank, then the child stops misbehaving.
 It’s very effective in the short term, so the parents continue to use it.
-And they discover that a small swat on the butt is not always effective, but hitting hard enough to inflict pain is really good at eradicating behavior over the long run.
+And some parents discover that a tiny swat on the butt is not always effective, but hitting hard enough to inflict pain is really good at eradicating behavior over the long run.

-But, it also has a lot of other unintended effects in the long-run.
+But, physical discipline can have other unintended effects in the long-run.

-People who were spanked are more likely to be aggressive (they’ve learned that big people can hurt smaller people), more likely to be delinquent, less verbal, more likely to abuse substances, more likely to experience anxiety, depression, and other mental illnesses, more likely to be obese and have cardiovascular disease, and more likely to abuse their spouse and children.
-They have lower I.Q. and less gray matter development in their brains.
+Of course many individuals who were spanked as children turn out just fine.
+However, research shows that on average, people who were spanked are more likely to be aggressive, less verbal, more likely to abuse substances, more likely to experience anxiety, depression, and other mental illnesses, more likely to be obese and have cardiovascular disease, and more likely to abuse their spouse and children (they’ve learned big people can hurt smaller people).
+They have less gray matter development in their brains.

 Read this excellent infographic / article on the Psychology of Spanking to learn more.